Skip to main content

 Warning: Arbitration steps incur additional fees.

 Note: The Platform does not currently offer the ability to manage Arbitration through the Portal.
-As a result, you will need to work directly with the card brand network during this Dispute stage.
+As a result, you will need to work directly with the card brand network during this Dispute cycle.

 Arbitration